rupak-verma/EDA-on-Amazon-Prime-Content/README.md

 ## Key Insights

-Majority of content consists of movies compared to TV shows
+Majority of content consists of movies compared to TV shows.

-Most content is concentrated in recent years
+Most content is concentrated in recent years.

-Movies with runtime between 80–120 minutes is the sweet spot for runtime
+Movies with runtime between 80–120 minutes is the sweet spot for runtime.

-Certain genres dominate the platform
+Genres like SciFi, War and Fantasy getiing more audience.

-Highly rated titles do not always have the highest vote counts
+Highly rated titles do not always have the highest vote counts.

 ## Business Recommendations